-University of Michigan Water Center researcher Dave Schwab illustrated the potential danger of a possible oil spill near the Straits of Mackinac using computer modeling to show how the oil quickly spreads to Lake Huron, and Lake Michigan, contaminating shoreline areas miles away from the Line 5 pipeline (watch animation series below).
+University of Michigan Water Center researcher Dave Schwab illustrated the potential danger of a possible oil spill near the Straits of Mackinac using computer modeling to show how the oil quickly spreads to Lake Huron, and Lake Michigan, contaminating shoreline areas miles away from the Line 5 pipeline (watch animation series on YouTube).

-Areas at highest risk include Mackinac and Bois Blanc Islands, Mackinaw City, the shorelines east and west of the city, and areas on the north shore of the Straits near the Mackinac Bridge.
+Areas at highest risk include Mackinac and Bois Blanc Islands, Mackinaw City, the shorelines east and west of the city and areas on the north shore of the Straits near the Mackinac Bridge.
 Communities at risk also include Beaver Island, Cross Village, Harbor Springs, Cheboygan and other areas of the Lake Huron-Michigan shoreline.

 - More than 700 miles of shoreline in Lakes Michigan and Huron and on their islands are potentially vulnerable to an oil release in the Straits that would result in accumulation requiring cleanup.

 - In a single case (worst case), more than 150 miles of shoreline could be impacted with a spill amount of 25,000 bbl.
-The maximum amount of shoreline impacted for a 10,000 bbl spill is more than 100 miles and for a 5,000 bbl spill is more than 70 miles.
+The maximum amount of shoreline impacted by a 10,000 bbl spill is more than 100 miles and for a 5,000 bbl spill is more than 70 miles.

-- More than 15% of Lake Michigan’s open water (3,528 square miles), and nearly 60% of Lake Huron’s open water (13,611 square miles) could be affected by visible oil from a spill in the Straits.
+- More than 15% of Lake Michigan’s open water (3,528 square miles) and nearly 60% of Lake Huron’s open water (13,611 square miles) could be affected by visible oil from a spill in the Straits.

 - Full Project Report, March 2016 (PDF)

 - 2016 Oil Spill Animation Videos

 - NOAA Operational Spill Model and the Great Lakes Forecasting System